mmurnaneGitHub/ArcMap_MapsRUs/README.md

 # ArcMap_MapsRUs
-Add-Ins for adding data and manipulating map layout
+Add-Ins for adding data and manipulating map layout in Esri ArcMap.